 I do not pretend to be an economist - although I did take a Masters in Political Economy and Politics and had an initial appointment as an Economist at a Polytechnic before I switched focus to public administration.
-Despite my antipathy for the Economics discipline, we cannot ignore it.....
+Despite my antipathy for the Economics discipline, we cannot ignore it.....although one sometimes suspects that the high priests of the discipline frame their writings in such a manner as to discourage us from trying to understand.

 Part of the problem we face as non-specialists is the overwhelming volume and variety of analyses, writings, disciplines and organisations trying actively to shape our thinking about how well or badly the economy is faring.
-And those struggling valiantly with local initiatives often don't have the time or patience to make sense of what they often see as over-shrill or theoretical writings; while those dealing with the large picture can sometimes be impatient with what they perhaps see as the naivety of the practitioner.
+Those struggling valiantly with local initiatives often don't have the time or patience to make sense of what they often see as over-shrill or theoretical writings; while academic writers tend to be impatient with what they see as the naivety of the practitioner.

-A few years back, I googled phrases such as "best sellers in the global crisis" and got $\underline{a}$ list $\underline{of 100 \text{ books}}$ - but nothing to help me make a selection.
+A few years back, I googled phrases such as "best sellers in the global crisis" and got \underline{a} list $\underline{of 100 \text{ books}}$ - but nothing to help me make a selection.

-I did, however, find this annotated list of 12 from someone who was writing his own book and recounted how difficult it was to get past the book buyers of the major companies,

-And there was a rare annotated list of 25 "must read" (mostly American) books on the crisis on an interesting website Planning beyond Capitalism - but its selection was understandably a bit light on books from other ideological stables...
+I did, however, find this annotated list of 12 from someone who was writing his own book and recounted how difficult it was to get past the book buyers of the major companies, And there was a rare annotated list of 25 "must read" (mostly American) books on the crisis on an interesting website Planning beyond Capitalism - but its selection was understandably a bit light on books from other ideological stables...